| Title: | Demographic Analysis and Data Manipulation |

 If |

-By default, check_age()
+By default, check_age() only tests whether

 a set of labels can be parsed as single-year,